sanjaydhakar/timesheet/README.md

 3. **Skill Matching**: Find developers with specific expertise for specialized tasks
 4. **Timeline Estimation**: Use project view to understand when current initiatives will complete
 5. **Team Rebalancing**: Identify overallocated developers and redistribute work
-6. **Visual Timeline**: See all allocations at a glance with the Gantt-chart view
+6. **Visual Timeline**: See all allocations at a glance with the enhanced Gantt-chart view
+7. **Quick Allocation**: Drag-to-add allocations directly on the timeline for fast data entry
+8. **Pivot Analysis**: Toggle between developer-view and project-view to analyze from different perspectives
-7. **Bulk Onboarding**: Import entire teams at once using CSV or JSON format
+9. **Bulk Onboarding**: Import entire teams at once using CSV or JSON format

 ## Bulk Import Developers